abhilashjp/lookupapp/docs/how-to-verify/qst-canada.md

 * Example QST :  1227494057TQ0001

-A successful verifiction of the GST on the GST registry lookup tool will return the following details
+A successful verifiction of the QST on the QST registry lookup tool will return the following details

 * Registration number
 * Status